rainbow-xiao/CVPR2023-FMC-workshop/README.md

 3. Run **Data_preparing.ipynb** to split dataset with stratified Kfold for local validation.

-4. Train 3 models for 3 sub-cl-task of car.
+4. Train 3 models for 3 sub-cl-tasks of car.

-5. Train 12 models for 12 sub-cl-task of pedestrian.
+5. Train 12 models for 12 sub-cl-tasks of pedestrian.

-6. Train 1 Pedestrian-Car general classification Model.
+6. Train a Pedestrian-Car general classification Model.

-7. Split pedestrian and car with model trained in step 6.
+7. Split pedestrian and car of test data with model trained in step 6.

-8. Inference of sub-cl-task of car with models trained in step 4, and retrival top10 imgs.
+8. Inference of sub-cl-tasks of car with models trained in step 4, and retrival top10 imgs.

-9. Inference of sub-cl-task of people with models trained in step 5, and retrival top10 imgs.
+9. Inference of sub-cl-tasks of people with models trained in step 5, and retrival top10 imgs.

 10. Merge results from step 8 and step 9 to make **submission.json**.